CS222-UIUC/Job-Application-Manager/README.md

 docker-compose up --build
 ```

+Now you should be able to use the app (see step 4).

-You may need to setup the database and create superuser for the first time
+If it doesn't work, you may need to setup the database for the first time
 ```bash
 # In another terminal:
 # setup database